-The aim of the strategy is to:

-Plan, acquire and manage the most appropriate assets to meet current and future service delivery requirements.
+The aim of the strategy is to manage, acquire, upgrade the most appropriate assets to meet current and future service delivery requirements.

 The strategy documents our asset management practices and activities for each asset class.
 It provides a framework for ensuring that: